tckerr/walk/README.md

 # Description

-Walk is a Javascript library for traversing object trees.
+Walk is a 0 dependency Javascript/Typescript library for traversing object trees.
 The library includes:

 - Functions for recursive processing of nested object trees and directed graphs
 - User defined, type-specific (array/obj/value) callback hooks that get executed during the traversal